owen jones and the politics of hope

 I did an event with them last year.
 Weirdly my first book did really well in Spain, even though you'd think it was really parochial.
 Podeoms also translate my articles for their magazine.
 I think they're a fascinating phenomenon along with Syriza, because they show that the political balance across Europe is shifting.
 I think there are lessons for the Labour party here: what happened in Greece and Spain was the equivalent of Labour coming to power, implemented austerity and crippling their own voters.
 The Labour equivalent in Greece, PASOK, got over 40% of the vote in 2009.
 In the last election they got 4%.
 In Spain, Podemos have just come from nowhere and they show that there is some light still in the nightmare of austerity Europe.

-Why do we still think of austerity and all its trappings in terms of being a social issue and not a human rights issue?
+Why do we still think of austerity and all its trappings as a social issue and not a human rights issue?
 I'm talking about the right to housing, healthy food and education…

 Do you think that state socialism is still the answer, and if so how do we reconcile that with the globalised, network-based systems that we are all a part of?

 I'm not a state socialist.
-The forms of nationalisation that we used to have were very top-down and bureaucratic.
+The forms of nationalization that we used to have were very top-down and bureaucratic.
 The workers in those sectors and the people who used those services had very little say in how they were run, so when they were privatised no one really cared because no one felt like they had any control over them anyway.
-Anyway it's funny because we do have nationalisation of sorts in this country… Margaret Thatcher said in 1988, "we've not rolled back the frontiers of the state in Britain only to see them reimposed by Europe".
+Anyway it's funny because we do have nationalization of sorts in this country… Margaret Thatcher said in 1988, 'we've not rolled back the frontiers of the state in Britain only to see them reimposed by Europe'.
 Well that's exactly what her policies led to, because it's state-owned companies from France and Germany buying up our utilities today.